MicrosoftDocs/VBA-Docs/api/PowerPoint.ColorFormat.md

 # ColorFormat Object (PowerPoint)

 Represents the color of a one-color object, the foreground or background color of an object with a gradient or patterned fill, or the pointer color.
-You can set colors to an explicit red-green-blue value (by using the [RGB](PowerPoint.ColorFormat.RGB.md) property) or to a color in the color scheme (by using the[SchemeColor](PowerPoint.ColorFormat.SchemeColor.md) property).
+You can set colors to an explicit red-green-blue value (by using the [RGB](PowerPoint.ColorFormat.RGB.md) property) or to a color in the color scheme (by using the [SchemeColor](PowerPoint.ColorFormat.SchemeColor.md) property).

 ## Remarks